Edantuti/django-backend-project/readme.md

 > Razorpay Python SDK

 #### Note
-> project is put on halt, work will resume after 28th of august 2022
+> project is in progress!